 So what should students do with all this?

 There are so many applications here, which apply to numerous areas of education and life.
 Self-regulation is essential.
 We will all face stressful situations in a great many contexts.
 The ability to self-regulate one’s emotional state is a gift that keeps on giving.
 Students can learn to take self-regulation strategies from one area of life and see if they can apply them to other areas.
 Get creative.
 Find out what works.
 Practice and get better and better at bringing yourself back to calm, to optimize performance and happiness.

 Jed Applerouth is the founder and CEO of Applerouth Tutoring Services, an education services company with offices in major metropolitan areas across the country.
 A graduate of the University of Pennsylvania and Georgia State University, Jed is a Nationally Certified Counselor with a PhD in Educational Psychology.
 A published educational researcher, Jed has investigated facets of student cognition, memory, motivation, and learning strategies to enhance the pedagogy of his team of educators.
 Since 2001 Jed has lectured extensively across the country at national conferences and high schools on topics ranging from test test anxiety to academic motivation.
 Outside of work, Jed is an avid landscape painter and photographer and serves on the board of the therapeutic STAR foundation.

 WANT SOME HELP NAILING YOUR PERSONAL STATEMENT?

 CHECK OUT MY COURSE BELOW!

-This ultimate collection of college interview questions will help prepare you for your college admission interview, including the most common interview questions for students and a simple guide for better answers.
+This ultimate collection of college interview questions will help prepare you for your college admission interview, including the most common college interview questions for students and a simple guide for better answers.